TrustedFirmware-M/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 This document introduces a generic threat model of Trusted Firmware-M (TF-M).
-This generic threat model provides an overall analysis of TF-M implementation and identifies general threats and mitigation.
+This generic threat model provides an overall analysis of TF-M implementation and identifies general threats and mitigations.

 There is also a dedicated document for physical attack mitigations which can be found :doc:`here </design_docs/tfm_physical_attack_mitigation>`.